This article needs additional citations for verification. (August 2024) |

 The Osage Indian murders were in Osage County, Oklahoma, during the 1910s–1930s.
 Newspapers described the increasing number of unsolved murders and deaths among young adults of the Osage Nation as the "Reign of Terror".[1][2]
 Most took place from 1921 to 1926.
 At least 60 wealthy, full-blood Osage persons were reported killed from 1918 to 1931.[3]
 Newer investigations indicate that other suspicious deaths during this time could have been misreported or covered-up murders, including those of individuals who were heirs to future fortunes.
 Further research has shown that the death toll may have been in the hundreds.[4][5]

 The tribe had retained mineral rights to its reservation.[6]
 Each tribal member had what were known as headrights to the mineral rights on communal land.[7][8]
 When valuable oil was found on their land and leases were sold for oil production, each member with headrights was paid a share of the lucrative annual royalties for leases by oil companies.
-In 1906 and subsequent years, United States Congress passed a series of laws, ostensibly intended to help the Osage retain wealth, that created a system of guardianship for "minors and incompetents", as determined by and under the jurisdiction of Oklahoma's local county probate courts.[9][10]
+In 1906 and subsequent years, US Congress passed a series of laws, ostensibly intended to help the Osage retain wealth, that created a system of guardianship for "minors and incompetents", as determined by and under the jurisdiction of Oklahoma's local county probate courts.[9][10]
 The Oklahoma courts routinely found American Indians to be incompetent without considering mental capacity.
 For example, a guardian was appointed for one Indian woman on the basis that her savings suggested a lack of spending which was evidence that she did not understand the value of money.
 Many guardians used their appointment to gain control over the ward's wealth for their own personal benefit.[11][12][13]
 During this period, numerous white men married Osage women to become guardians of their estate.

 Some of the murders were committed to enable whites to take over the headrights of Osage members when inheriting property after deaths.
 The Osage found minimal assistance from local law enforcement to investigate the deaths, as it was dominated by powerful whites working in their own interests.
 Later investigation, including that of the Bureau of Investigation (BOI, the precursor to the Federal Bureau of Investigation), revealed extensive corruption among local officials involved in the Osage guardian program, including lawyers and judges.
 Most of the murders were never prosecuted.
 Nevertheless, several perpetrators were convicted of murder, including William Hale, a powerful rancher who ordered the murders of his nephew's wife and other members of her family to gain control of their headrights and oil wealth.
 Two other perpetrators implicated with Hale, Henry Grammer and Asa Kirby, died under suspicious circumstances during the BOI investigation.
 Several others involved were convicted of lesser charges, such as perjury, witness tampering, and contempt of court, for attempting to impede the investigation.

-In 1925, the U.S. Congress changed the law to prohibit non-Osage from inheriting headrights from Osage with half or more Native American ancestry, in an effort to protect the Osage.
-The U.S. government continued to manage the leases and royalties from oil-producing lands.
+In 1925, the US Congress changed the law to prohibit non-Osage from inheriting headrights from Osage with half or more Native American ancestry, in an effort to protect the Osage.
+The US government continued to manage the leases and royalties from oil-producing lands.
 Over decades, the tribe became increasingly concerned about these assets.
-In 2000, the Osage Nation filed a suit against the Department of the Interior, alleging that it had not adequately managed the assets and paid people the royalties they were due.
+In 2000, the Osage Nation filed a suit against the US Department of the Interior, alleging that it had not adequately managed the assets and paid people the royalties they were due.
 The suit was settled in 2011 for $380 million and commitments to improve program management.[14][15]

 In 1897, oil was discovered on the Osage Indian Reservation, present-day Osage County, Oklahoma.
-The United States Department of the Interior managed leases for oil exploration and production on land owned by the Osage Nation through the Bureau of Indian Affairs and later managed royalties, paying individual allottees.[16]
+The US Department of the Interior managed leases for oil exploration and production on land owned by the Osage Nation through the Bureau of Indian Affairs and later managed royalties, paying individual allottees.[16]
 As part of the process of preparing Oklahoma for statehood, the federal government allotted 657 acres (266 ha) to each Osage on the tribal rolls in 1907.
 Thereafter, they and their legal heirs, whether Osage or not, had headrights to royalties in oil production, based on their allotments of lands.[17]
 The headrights could be inherited by legal heirs, including non-Osage.
 The tribe held the mineral rights communally and paid its members money from leases by a percentage related to their holdings.

 By 1920, the market for oil had grown dramatically and brought much wealth to the Osage.
 In 1923 alone, the tribe took in more than $30 million (equivalent to $352 million in 2023).[18]
-People across the U.S. read about the Osage, called "the richest nation, clan, or social group of any race on earth, including the whites, man for man".[3]
+People across the US read about the Osage, called "the richest nation, clan, or social group of any race on earth, including the whites, man for man".[3]
 Some Osage used their royalties to send their children to private schools.
 Others bought luxury cars, clothes, jewelry, and travels to Europe, and newspapers across the country covered their activities.[3]
 Along with tens of thousands of oil workers, the oil boom attracted many white opportunists to Osage County.
 As the writer Robert Allen Warrior characterizes them, some were entrepreneurial, and others were criminal, seeking to separate the Osage from their wealth by murder if necessary.[19]

-Believing the Osage would not be able to manage their new wealth, the U.S. Congress passed a law in 1921 which required that courts appoint guardians for each Osage of half-blood or more in ancestry, who would manage their royalties and financial affairs until they demonstrated "competency".[20][21]
+Believing the Osage would not be able to manage their new wealth, the US Congress passed a law in 1921 which required that courts appoint guardians for each Osage of half-blood or more in ancestry, who would manage their royalties and financial affairs until they demonstrated "competency".[20][21]
 Under the system, even minors who had less than half-Osage blood were required guardians, regardless of living parents.
 The courts appointed the guardians from local white lawyers or businessmen.
 The incentives for criminality were overwhelming.
 Such guardians often maneuvered legally to steal Osage land, their headrights, or royalties.
 Others were suspected of murdering their charges to gain the headrights.[17][19]

 At that time, eight lawyers were working in Pawhuska, the Osage County seat, which had 8,000 residents.
 The number of lawyers was said to be the same in Oklahoma City, which had 140,000 residents.[22]
 In 1924, the Department of the Interior charged two dozen guardians of Osage with corruption in the administration of their duties related to their charges.
 All avoided punishment by legal settlement out of court.
 These guardians were believed to have swindled their charges out of millions of dollars.
 In 1929, $27 million was reported as still being held by the Guardian System, the organization set up to protect the financial interests of 883 Osage families in Osage County.[23]